Local History & Genealogy

 Heritage Caledon provides information on the various heritage programs and initiatives available within the Town of Caledon.

 PAMA’s (Peel Art Gallery Museum + Archives) Archives Research: Record types include government records, family history / genealogy, property research, organizations, personal records, photography and film.
+For information on searching the archives, visit the Peel Archives blog.

 Town of Caledon Local History: Information about Caledon’s heritage and access to the Heritage Register.